gophercoders/website/content/install/linux.md

 installs the resulting binaries in the `pkg` and `bin` directories.

 This is not a complicated as it sounds.
 Creating a work space is easy.
-You can call you Go workspace anything, but we will choose to call ours "go-workspace".
+You can call your Go workspace anything, but we will choose to call ours "go-workspace".
 To create your workspace you need to type the following into you Terminal
 {{< hilight lang="sh" style="neon" lineNumbers="n" >}}
 cd ~